Several conditions may occur even among healthy people while in transit.

 Jet lag can be minimized by starting to adjust sleep and wake times 1 or 2 days before departure to coincide with those of the destination time zone.
 In flight, a person should avoid caffeine and excessive alcohol.
 Managing exposure to light can also help travelers adjust to a new time zone.

 People traveling westward tend to awaken earlier and feel tired earlier than they should by local time.
 For example, if people who normally wake up at 7 am and go to bed at 11 pm travel 3 time zones west, they tend to awaken at 4 am local time and feel the need for sleep by 8 pm.
 To adjust, people should try to get bright sunlight in the late afternoon and try to stay up until the appropriate bedtime.

 People traveling eastward tend to awaken later and stay awake longer than they should by local time.
 For example, if people who normally wake up at 7 am and go to bed at 11 pm travel 3 time zones east, they tend to awaken at 10 am local time and not feel the need for sleep until 2 am.
 To adjust, people should get bright sunlight in the early morning.
 Those who had an overnight flight should try to remain physically active until evening and try not to nap.

 The hormone melatonin Melatonin Melatonin, a hormone produced by the pineal gland (located in the middle of the brain), regulates the sleep-wake cycle.
-Melatonin used in supplements is derived from animals but most is produced... read more regulates the sleep-wake cycle.
+Melatonin used in supplements can be derived from animals, but most is... read more regulates the sleep-wake cycle.
 Some doctors have recommended using melatonin supplements after eastward travel to reset the body’s internal clock for sleep.
 Although some travelers report melatonin is beneficial, its effectiveness and safety have not been thoroughly proved.

 Dehydration While Flying